Code-Fellows-Material/reading-notes/class-04.md

 #### Side Notes:

     - You can have nested ternary operators.
-    - You can run multiple operations in a ternary, the operations must be comma seperated, and optionally can have paraenthesis around them.
+    - You can run multiple operations in a ternary, the operations must be comma separated, and optionally can have parenthesis around them.

                 let isStudent = true;
                 let price = 12;